jju/stubbl/teams/arborealmenace.md

 ### Management

-Criton Corp os am upspire entity.
+Criton Corp is an upspire entity.

 ### Fans